The Theory of Money, Part 39

 To answer that question, let’s very briefly trace the origins of all the money we have.

-Then along came fractional reserve money, which, if the reserve ratio was 0.2, caused the amount of money to expand 5x, so then there were 25,000 gold coin receipts floating around but still only 5,000 actual gold coins.
+Then along came fractional reserve money, which, if the reserve ratio went down to 0.2, caused the amount of money to expand 5x, so then there were 25,000 Goldnotes circulating.
+But still there were only 5,000 actual gold coins in the bank vault.

-So, if the government suddenly pays off its entire debt, then the only money left over will be the fractional reserve money and the original money.
+So, if the government suddenly pays off all its debt, would all of the money disappear?
+Of course not.
+Only the fiat-created money would disappear.

 As of Yesterday, I’m Expanding My Social Media Presence